open-policy-agent/opa/docs/docs/policy-reference/_examples/crypto/sha256/intro.md

-This example shows how to use `crypto.sha256` to verify data integrity by comparing a provided hash with the computed hash of the actual content.
+This example shows how to use `crypto.sha256` to verify a signed payload by checking that the JSON representation matches a supplied signature hash.